 2011 - Fullerton, California - Kelly Thomas

-July 5, 2011 - Fullerton police officers respond to a call about a homeless man looking into car windows and pulling on handles of cars.
-Surveillance camera footage shows Thomas being beaten, clubbed and stunned with a Taser by police.
+July 5, 2011 - Fullerton police officers respond to a call about a homeless man looking into car windows and pulling on car handles.
+Surveillance camera footage shows Kelly Thomas being beaten and stunned with a Taser by police.
 Thomas, who was mentally ill, dies five days later in the hospital.
 When the surveillance video of Thomas’s beating is released in May 2012, it sparks a nationwide outcry.

 May 16, 2012 - The City of Fullerton awards $1 million to Thomas’ mother, Cathy Thomas.